statsig-io/docs/docs/developer-guides/feature-flags-in-rust.md

+---
+title: How to set up Feature Flags in Rust
+sidebar_label: Feature Flags in Rust
+slug: /developer-guides/feature-flags-in-rust
+---

+To integrate feature flags into a Rust application with the Statsig SDK, you'll start by setting up a simple Rust "Hello World" app, then integrate Statsig to manage your feature flags.

 ### Step 1: Create a Rust Project

 Create a new Rust project using `cargo`.
 In your terminal, enter the following command: